GSA/digitalgov.gov/content/posts/2016-09-26-recapping-content-marketing-trends-in-2016-how-have-we-stacked-up.md

   - White House
 ---

-Earlier this year, it was predicted that [content marketing would become even more important](http://buildfire.com/content-marketing-trends-2016/) due to its ability to enhance not just visibility, but also increase engagement with customers—who could, in turn, become great promoters of your content. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-425-Content-marketing-concept.-Flat-design-illustration-cacaroot-iStock-Thinkstock-543692162.jpg" alt="Flat design illustration of content marketing concept." %}
+Earlier this year, it was predicted that [content marketing would become even more important](http://buildfire.com/content-marketing-trends-2016/) due to its ability to enhance not just visibility, but also increase engagement with customers—who could, in turn, become great promoters of your content. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-425-Content-marketing-concept.-Flat-design-illustration-cacaroot-iStock-Thinkstock-543692162.jpg" alt="Flat design illustration of content marketing concept." caption="" >}}

 Needless to say, much of our time these days as communicators is spent on developing, distributing, maximizing, and repurposing content.
 In the recent blog post, [15 Content Marketing Trends for 2016](http://buildfire.com/content-marketing-trends-2016/), it is noted that the &#8220;average American spends nearly four hours a day bombarded with different types of content.”
 As consumers of content, it wouldn’t be incredibly off to call it all overwhelming.
 We all probably have a favorite or two go-to networks where we seek to receive information.